RyanQin24/Breadboard-CPU/README.md

 **_7) Demo_**

-Click this link will show progress of the build and the demo of the test program.
+This link will show progress of the build and the demo of the test program.